IBM/SalesEnablement-COS-L3/docs/Part 8/02 Manage regulated content with COS CLIs.md

 The next steps are performed using the IBM Cloud Shell window that was just opened.

 !!! important

     Be sure to utilize the demonstration guides **copy** ![](_attachments/Usage-Clipboard.png) icon to avoid typographical errors in executing commands.

+???
+Warning "IBM Cloud Shell not opening?"

+    It may take a minute before the IBM Cloud Shell prompt appears.
+If it does not, try closing that window and opening a new instance of IBM Cloud Shell.
+If that does not work, you can try using a private/incognito browser window (this will require you to re-authenticate to IBM Cloud).
+Support for IBM Cloud Shell is also available via slack <a href="https://ibm.enterprise.slack.com/archives/CF9SDUAP6" target="_blank">here</a>.

 3. Download the script to download the images files.

 ```